 Pacific Harbour, Fiji - Bull sharks, tawny nurse sharks, whitetips, blacktips, grey reef sharks, sicklefin lemon sharks, silvertips and tiger sharks.

-The Maldives - Whale sharks, tawny nurse sharks, whitetips, grey reef sharks, hammerheads, threshers.
+The Maldives - Whale sharks, tawny nurse sharks, whitetips, grey reef sharks, hammerheads, threshers, tiger sharks, guitar sharks.

 Raja Ampat in Indonesia - Wobbegong sharks, epaulette sharks, grey reef sharks, whitetips and hammerheads.